ew318/boards-listing-tool/README.md

 ### Developer Instructions

 #### Setup and installation
+Clone the repository.
 Create a Python venv (virtual environment) - currently tested on Python 3.12 using macOS.
+Within a terminal, navigate to the `boards-listing-tool` directory.

 Copy `boards-listing-tool/.env.template` and name it `boards-listing-tool/.env`.
 Update the `BOARDS_DIRECTORY` value to point to the full directory containing the json files. e.g. in this project, they are stored in the `<MY PATH>/boards-listing-tool/data` folder.